-Berkshire County residents planning to attend a two- or four-year college and Berkshire County residents currently enrolled at a college and in good academic standing.
+Berkshire County residents planning to attend a two- or four-year college.

 The William Stanley Scholarship Fund was created in 1991 following the dissolution of the Stanley Club, a social club for the General Electric Company for over 50 years in Berkshire County.
 The Club was named after William Stanley, an inventor and a pioneer in the early development of the advantages of alternating electrical current (AC) over Thomas A. Edison’s direct current (DC) system and demonstrated the practicality of AC generation and transmission by his historical lighting of stores and hotels on Main Street in Great Barrington, Mass., on March 20, 1886.
 William Stanley was originally associated with Westinghouse, but formed the Stanley Manufacturing Company in Pittsfield in 1992.
 The company was bought by General Electric Company in 1903.
 The scholarship fund is named in his honor.
-The purpose of the fund is to offer assistance to Berkshire County residents planning to attend a two- or four-year college, and to also offer other Berkshire residents enrolled in good standing at college.
+The purpose of the fund is to offer assistance to Berkshire County residents planning to attend a two- or four-year college.